JuKyoKim/FinalProject/README.md

 #Final Project
 ###SpooderDeadLonks!
-The basic concept of this web application is to help testers find dead links on a specifc page.
+The basic concept of this web application is to help testers find dead links on a specifc page.[Link to website](https://warm-oasis-2618.herokuapp.com)

 ###version 1.0
 - currently only supports <a> tag recognition.